Change repository SCM (it's currently disabled)

 Am I doing something wrong?

-RE: Change repository SCM (it's currently disabled) - Added by Jan Niggemann (redmine.org team member) about 8 years ago
+RE: Change repository SCM (it's currently disabled) - Added by Jan Niggemann (redmine.org team member) over 8 years ago

 You posted to a thread that's been dormant for 4 years, please open a new one.